 This document assists KLERQ in conducting data transfer impact assessments, particularly following the “Schrems II” ruling by the Court of Justice of the European Union and guidelines issued by the European Data Protection Board.
-The assessment focuses specifically on data transfers to PostMark and Intercom, U.S.-based service providers.
+The assessment focuses specifically on data transfers to PostMark, U.S.-based service providers.

 a) Data exporter: